-In October 2022, we entered into a farm-out agreement with Panoro Energy ASA (Panoro) to farm-out a 6.0% participating interest in Block S offshore Equatorial Guinea, which will result in our participating interest in Block S reducing to 34.0%, in exchange for cash consideration totaling approximately \$1.8 million.
-The transaction is awaiting governmental approvals.
+In October 2022, we entered into a farm-out agreement with Panoro Energy ASA (Panoro) to farm-out a 6.0% participating interest in Block S offshore Equatorial Guinea, which reduced our participating interest in Block S to 34.0%, in exchange for cash consideration totaling approximately \$1.8 million.
+In March 2023, the transaction was approved by the Government of Equatorial Guinea and the farm-out agreement was closed.